gbondo-am/gbondo-am.github.io/_portfolio/Thesis.md

 ## Overview

-This research focused on spatial modelling of Geogenic radonpotential in Hessen District using machine learning techniques and environmental covariables.
+This research focused on spatial modelling of Geogenic radonpotential in Hessen District using machine learning techniques, and environmental covariables.

 **Hypothesis :** It is hyothesizes that the spatial variability of geogenic radon is affected by environmental parameters related to soil, geology, meterology etc. Therefore, by modelling a relationship between known sampling points and their environmental co-variables, we can predict the radon potential in areas where the environmental co-variables are present but radon is unknown.